- Career & Major Selection

 Informational interviewing can help you build confidence, expand your network of contacts, uncover career paths you did not know existed, and find out if a particular career matches your own interests, skills and goals.

-You should interview people working in the field you are interested in.
+There are plenty of people you can talk to, but much like anything in the job and internship search, it's best to make a targeted list.
+Find people in jobs or companies you are interested in, but do not go too high up the ladder.
+A President or CEO may not have a lot of free time in their day.
 Find a person to interview by utilizing your own network of contacts, the KSU Alumni Association, or visit with a career counselor to help you locate someone in your field of interest.

 Send a thank you note within 24-48 hours after the interview.
 Make sure you report back to that person on anything you pursue as a result of the interview.
 Stay organized with a record of contact names, phone numbers, email addresses, titles, company names, notes, and any referrals you received from that person.